1. Home

 What is a Steel Joist?

-A steel joist, also known as an Open Web Steel Joist (OWSJ), is a lightweight steel truss made up of a top chord, bottom chord, and web members.
-Its primary function is to support roofs or floors and transfer loads to the building’s main structure, such as beams and columns.
+A steel joist, also known as an Open Web Steel Joist (OWSJ), is a lightweight truss structure composed of a top chord, bottom chord, and web members.
+It primarily supports roofs or floors and transfers loads to the building’s main structure — such as beams, girders, or columns.

-In a steel structure, joists serve as the secondary load-bearing members, working in conjunction with joist girders and steel beams to create an efficient support system.
-Here’s how they function:
+In a steel or PEB structure, joists function as secondary load-bearing members, working alongside joist girders to form an integrated support system.
+Here’s how they work:

 joist and joist girder